A Generalized Approach to Power Analysis for Local Average Treatment Effects: Power Analysis for Average Treatment Effects

-As shown elsewhere \citep{cohen1988, bloom2006, dufloetal2007}, given asymptotic normality of the ATE estimator, power analysis then proceeds with the following equation:
+As shown elsewhere \citep{cohen1988, bloom2006, dufloetal2007}, given asymptotic normality of the difference-in-means estimator, power analysis for the test of the null hypothesis that $\delta = 0$ with a two-sided alternative then proceeds with the following equation:

-where $\Phi(\bullet)$ denotes the standard normal cumulative distribution function, $\delta$ denotes a hypothesized true ATE value, $V_N$ denotes the sampling variance of the ATE estimator ($\hat{\delta}$), $1 - \beta$ denotes the power to correctly reject the hypothesis test ($\beta$ denotes the type-II error rate), and $c^*$ denotes the critical value corresponding to the tolerable type-I error rate ($\alpha$) and hypothesis test type.
-For the standard two-tailed test of the null hypothesis of zero difference in means, $c^* = \Phi^{-1}(1-\frac{\alpha}{2})$.
+where $\Phi(\bullet)$ denotes the standard normal cumulative distribution function, $\delta$ denotes a hypothesized true ATE value, $V_N$ denotes the sampling variance of the estimator $\hat{\delta}$, $1 - \beta$ denotes the power to correctly reject the null hypothesis ($\beta$ denotes the type-II error rate), and $c^*$ denotes the critical value corresponding to the tolerable type-I error rate ($\alpha$) and hypothesis test type.
+For the standard two-tailed test of the null hypothesis that $\delta = 0$, $c^* = \Phi^{-1}(1-\frac{\alpha}{2})$.
 Conventionally, $V_N \equiv \frac{Var(Y_i(1))}{N_1} + \frac{Var(Y_i(0))}{N_0}$, given $N$ units with $N_1$ assigned to treatment and $N_0 = N - N_1$ assigned to control.\footnote{\cite{imbensrubin2015} show that this formula for $V_N$ is conservative given complete randomization of $N$ units with a pre-determined number $N_1$ assigned to treatment and $N_0 = N - N_1$ assigned to control.}

 In order to use the power formula above, the analyst must specify $V_N$, which requires explicitly or implicitly specifying the variances of $Y_i(0)$ and $Y_i(1)$.
 This requirement presents a possibly serious practical complication.
 While previous studies and/or existing data can often help to inform these variance specifications, there often do not exist any data that is recent or closely related enough to serve as a useful benchmark, particularly in the case where a researcher is interested in a novel outcome variable or new population of interest.
 One might devise an idea, based on theoretical expectations, about what a conservative variance might look like.
 However, in the very plausible case that these expectations are inaccurate, too high a guess will lead to an overpowered study while too low a guess will lead to an unsuccessful study.
 In both cases, the researcher's resources are at risk of being wasted.